orklann/goagentfindip/README.md

     I am sorry, neither do I have solutions, but you can modify thread_number(at line 32) to a smaller value, for example, 50, and try again.

+3. How to get IPs?

+Those IPs come frome:
+    nslookup -q=TXT _netblocks.google.com 8.8.8.8
+and extract them to files